GoogleCloudPlatform/professional-services/README.md

 * [SLO Generator](tools/slo-generator/) - A Python package that automates computation of Service Level Objectives, Error Budgets and Burn Rates on GCP,  and export the computation results to available exporters (e.g: PubSub, BigQuery, Stackdriver Monitoring), using policies written in JSON format.
 * [Snowflake_to_BQ](tools/snowflake2bq/) - A shell script to transfer tables (schema & data) from Snowflake to BigQuery.
 * [STS Job Manager](tools/sts-job-manager/) - A petabyte-scale bucket migration tool utilizing [Storage Transfer Service](https://cloud.google.com/storage-transfer-service)
+* [VM Migrator](tools/vm-migrator) - This utility automates migrating Virtual Machine instances within GCP.
+You can migrate VM's from one zone to another zone/region within the same project or different projects while retaining all the original VM properties like disks, network interfaces, ip, metadata, network tags and much more.
 * [Webhook Ingestion Data Pipeline](tools/webhook-ingestion-pipeline) - A deployable app to accept and ingest unauthenticated webhook data to BigQuery.
 * [gmon](tools/gmon/) - A command-line interface (CLI) for Cloud Monitoring written in Python.